Sign Up For Our Latest Updates

 The maintenance margin can be raised at any time and varies from broker to broker.
 Interactive Brokers recently raised their volatility margin requirements, making it much more difficult to short leveraged ETFs with any size.
 Other brokers have followed suit, limiting their risk in the event of a large one-day spike.

-If TVIX was around in 2008, it likely have been up well over 1000%, meaning even a 10% position would be wiped out.
+If TVIX was around in 2008, it likely has been up well over 1000%, meaning even a 10% position would be wiped out.

 Such risks are easy to forget in an environment like today, one of the least volatile years in history.